HomerSlated/urbackup-server-gentoo/README.md

 UrBackup is copyright Phil Lucido and Martin Raiber, published under the AGPLv3+.
 A copy of that license is included with this distribution.

-This ebuild and its associated files are copyright Â© 2016 slated.org, also published under AGPLv3+, unless otherwise noted.
+This ebuild and its associated files are copyright © 2016 slated.org, also published under AGPLv3+, unless otherwise noted.